m2lawrence/LINQ-Language-Intergrated-Query/README.md

 //----------------------------------------------
-//Use this class to do your LINQ expressions on:
+//Use the "DataContext" class to do your LINQ expressions on:

-		public DataClasses1DataContext() :
+public DataClasses1DataContext()

-				base(global::System.Configuration.ConfigurationManager.ConnectionStrings["CRUDDBConnectionString"].ConnectionString, mappingSource)
 //----------------------------------------------